pj-brown/PasswordGenerator/README.md

 # PasswordGenerator

-This web application is designed using HTML, CSS, and JavaScript to generate random passwords based on user input.
+This web application is designed using HTML, CSS, and JavaScript to generate a random password based on user input.